GStreamer/gstreamer/Basic+tutorial+8+Short-cutting+the+pipeline.markdown

-[Playback tutorial 3: Short-cutting the pipeline](Playback+tutorial+3+Short-cutting+the+pipeline.markdown) explains how to achieve the same goals in a playbin2-based pipeline.
+[Playback tutorial 3: Short-cutting the pipeline](Playback+tutorial+3+Short-cutting+the+pipeline.markdown) explains how to achieve the same goals in a playbin-based pipeline.

 ## Introduction